ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Delete Hyperparameter Tuning**.
 Hyperparameter tuning in progress can be stopped and then deleted.
 3. Requested deletion cannot be undone.
 Click **OK** to proceed.

-> [Note] Hyperparameter tuning cannot be deleted if the associated model exists:
+!!! tip "Note"
-> Hyperparameter tuning cannot be deleted if the model created by the hyperparameter tuning you want to delete exists.
+    Hyperparameter tuning cannot be deleted if the model created by the hyperparameter tuning you want to delete exists.
 Please delete the model first, then the hyperparameter tuning.

 <a id="training"></a>